Skip to main content Skip to main navigation

 With a term deposit, you lock away an amount of money for an agreed length of time (the ‘term’) – that means you can’t access the money until the term is up.
 In return, you’ll get a guaranteed rate of interest for the term you select, so you’ll know exactly what the return on your money will be.

-What are the benefits of a term deposit?
+What are the potential benefits of a term deposit?

-The other major advantage is the certainty of a fixed interest rate.
-That means not only will you know exactly what the return on your money will be, but also, should interest rates move lower, you’ll still be locked in at the same rate of interest.
+Another potential advantage is the certainty of a fixed interest rate.
+That means not only will you know exactly what the return on your money will be, but also, should interest rates drop, you’ll still be locked in at the same rate of interest.

 What about any downsides?

-Of course there is a flipside to having your money locked away for the agreed term- should you need to access your money sooner, you’ll likely have to pay a penalty fee and in many cases you’ll need to give up to 31 days’ notice.
+If you need to access your money sooner, you will usually have to pay a penalty fee and in many cases you 'll need to give up to 31 days' notice.
 Therefore it’s important you’re sure you won’t need to access your money while you have it locked away in a term deposit.
 As your term deposit comes to an end, it’s also important to consider your options as some term deposits may automatically renew to the current rate at that time, which may be higher or lower.

-Locking into a fixed interest rate can potentially have a downside - should interest rates go higher, you won’t be able to take advantage of a better rate while your money is locked in the term deposit.
+Locking into a fixed interest rate can potentially have a downside - should interest rates increase, you won’t be able to take advantage of a better rate while your money is locked in the term deposit.

 Most term deposits will have a minimum balance deposit required, often between $1,000-$5,000.
 If you’re just starting to save, it could be hard at first to lock away that amount of money for a period of time.